Managing Finances

 Insurance Coverage

-Next, think about how much are you paying for your medications, care center visits, devices, or hospital stays.
+In the meantime, review how much you’re paying for medications, care visits, devices, and hospital stays.
 Are your providers in network?
-Have you met your plan’s criteria for covering a medication?
-When you know the details of your health plan, you can maximize your plan’s coverage.
+Have you met the criteria for covering a medication?
+Understanding your plan’s details can help you maximize its benefits.
+Additionally, financial assistance may be available through state or diagnosis-specific programs.

 Medical Expenses